TuomasMattila/PDF-tool/README.md

 ```

 ## Upcoming features
-- Editing bookmarks in the GUI before saving them
+- Editing bookmarks in the GUI
 - Edit PDF's metadata

 ## Changelog
+15.4.2023: New bookmarks are automatically shown in the GUI after generating them

 25.3.2023: Bookmarks of a PDF can be viewed in the app

 19.3.2023: Combining PDF files